 "You also want to look out for a stable mattress, especially if you share a bed with someone," says Peter.

 "This is basically a bounce test that looks at how movement affects the other sleeper.
 If you roll over in the night and that makes the other person bounce, then the bed isn't stable.
-The higher the score in this test, the more stable the mattress."
+The higher the score in this test, the more stable the mattress.
+We consider four to five bounces to be an acceptable amount."

 Want to know more?
 Here's extra info about how we test mattresses.